Tourist helicopter crashes in Russian crater lake; 8 missing

-MOSCOW — A helicopter carrying tourists plunged into a deep volcanic crater lake on the Kamchatka Peninsula in Russia's far east Thursday, and rescuers were searching in the lake for up to eight people missing, officials said.
+MOSCOW — A helicopter carrying tourists plunged into a deep volcanic crater lake on the Kamchatka Peninsula in Russia's Far East Thursday, and rescue workers were searching in the lake for up to eight people missing, officials said.
 At least eight others reportedly survived.

-The helicopter crashed in the Kronotsky nature reserve, and the regional administration said workers were searching for survivors in Kurile Lake, which was formed in a volcano caldera and crater.
+The Mi-8 helicopter crashed in the Kronotsky nature reserve, and the regional administration said rescuers were searching for survivors in Kurile Lake, which was formed in a volcano caldera and crater.

-Russia's Emergencies Ministry said 13 tourists and three crew members were aboard the Mi-8 helicopter and eight people survived, according to the state RIA Novosti news agency.
-It said two of them were heavily injured.
+Russia's Emergencies Ministry said 13 tourists and three crew members were aboard the helicopter and eight people survived, according to the state RIA Novosti news agency.
+Two of the survivors were badly injured and have been taken to the intensive care unit at a local hospital, the Interfax news agency reported.

-The Interfax news agency, however, cited officials as saying the helicopter was carrying three crew members and 14 tourists when it went down in deep fog.
-Interfax initially quoted regional officials as saying that nine people, including two pilots, survived the crash, but later reported that only eight survivors were found while the search for the others is continuing.
+Kronotsky reserve spokespeople said the lake was only 5-6 degrees Celsius (41-42.8 F) warm and the eight survivors had to swim about 9 meters (29.5 feet) up to the surface from the crashed helicopter.

-The varying numbers could not be immediately reconciled.
-The reports did not list the nationalities of the tourists, but said that most of them were from Moscow and St. Petersburg.
+Russian news reports did not list the nationalities of the tourists aboard the helicopter, but said that most of them were from Moscow and St. Petersburg.

 Regional prosecutors were investigating a possible violation of flight safety rules.